nightscout/trio-docs/docs/EN/Configuration/Devices.md

 ### Changing Dexcom G6 or G7 sensor

 Change the sensor through the Dexcom G6 or G7 app.
-Open-iAPS will automatically pick up the reading; no additional action is required.
+Open-iAPS will automatically pick up the reading; you don't need to do anything else.

 ### xDrip as BG source